NordicHPC/sonar/doc/HOWTO-DAEMON.md

 If there is a `lockdir` then a lockfile in that directory is acquired when the daemon runs and stays acquired for the daemon's lifetime.
 If the daemon is reloaded by remote command the lock is relinquished temporarily (and the restarted config file may name a different lockdir).

+If there is a `topic-prefix` then it is prefixed to each data packet's topic.
+A popular value would be `test` to tag the data coming from test setups.
+(See "DATA MESSAGE FORMATS" below for more about topics.)

 ### `[sample]` section aka `[ps]` section